Table of Contents

 - Lung cysts (LAM, LIP, Langerhans cell histiocytosis)

 The correct answer can be found below the references.

-A 26-year-old male with history of a sore throat previously now came with difficulty breathing and productive cough for the last 3–4 days.
-On examination, he had high-grade fever and bilateral crepitations in the chest more on the right side.
+A 26-year-old male with a history of a sore throat previously now came with difficulty breathing and productive cough for the last 3–4 days.
+On examination, he had a high-grade fever and bilateral crepitations in the chest more on the right side.
 He has no history of weight loss or hemoptysis.
 He is vaccinated against tuberculosis.
 His chest x-ray shows an opacity on the right middle lobe of the lungs.
 Which of the following is the most common cause of such findings?